2.2 Administration and governance of youth volunteering

 Civil Public Service Centres

 Several non-governmental organisations rely on voluntary activities in general for their work.
-Only one network (network of organisations) is responsible for coordinating the information activities related to youth volunteering.
-The state-supported network of Civil Public Service Centres (Civil Közösségi Szolgáltató Központok, CKSZKs), which are operated and controlled by the Deputy State Secretariat for Civil and Social Relationships, under the Prime Minister's Office (Miniszterelnökség).
-The NGOs that run these centres have offices in each county and the capital.
-These centres support the professional work of the NGOs and monitor the use of the state funds.
+While various organisations engage in youth-related activities, the primary state-supported infrastructure for the sector is the network of Civil Public Service Centres (Civil Közösségi Szolgáltató Központok, CKSZKs).
+These are operated and controlled by the Deputy State Secretariat for Civil and Social Relationships, under the Prime Minister's Office.
+The NGOs that run these centres have offices in each county and in the capital.
+These centres support the professional work of the NGOs and monitor the use of the state funds, acting as a bridge between the government and the civil sector.

 'The tasks of CKSZKs, among others, include the following: professional support for NGOs regarding their operation strengthening their sustainability and ensuring that the use of the state budget support is in line with the regulations.'
 (Civil Közösségi Szolgáltató Központok)

-Another important NGO is the National Volunteer Centre Foundation [Önkéntes Központ Alapítvány (referred hereinafter to as ÖKA)] which aims
+Another important NGO is the National Volunteer Centre Foundation (Önkéntes Központ Alapítvány) which aims

 'to promote positive social processes through the implementation of volunteer-based programs that contribute to strengthening a society based on responsibility and participation.'